SumoLogic/sumologic-documentation/docs/cse/rules/cse-rules-syntax.md

 **Example**

-This example checks to see if the `listMatches` field contains the value “vuln_scanners” (the name of a CSE Match List).
+This example checks to see if the `listMatches` field contains the value “vuln_scanners” (the name of a Cloud SIEM Match List).

 `array_contains(listMatches, 'vuln_scanners')`

 ## base64Decode

 Casts a `base64` string to an ASCII string, encoded as UTF-8.
-This is equivalent to `fromBase64` in the CSE rules syntax.
+This is equivalent to `fromBase64` in the Cloud SIEM rules syntax.

 **Syntax**